nanineelapu/JIRA-HOSPITAL/README.md

 <img width="1421" height="231" alt="image" src="https://github.com/user-attachments/assets/94bf455a-05a4-48f7-b7c3-2bd5bae5054c" />

+Great question — you did the same deployment two different ways.
+Let me explain the difference simply.

+Both kubectl apply and helm install end up creating the exact same things in your cluster (Deployment, Service, ConfigMap, Secret, etc.).
+The difference is how you manage them.

+1️⃣ kubectl apply -f — the manual way (what you did first) You pointed kubectl at each YAML file one by one:

+kubectl apply -f k8s/storageclass.yaml kubectl apply -f k8s/config-and-secret.yaml kubectl apply -f k8s/mongodb-statefulset.yaml kubectl apply -f k8s/app-deployment.yaml
+Characteristics:

+📄 Each file is separate — you apply them individually ✍️ Values are hardcoded inside the YAML (e.g. image: nanineelapu/hospital-app:1.0.0, replicas: 2) 🔧 To change something, you edit the raw YAML every time (remember the sed find-replace you had to do?)
+❌ No single "package", no versioning, no easy rollback Think of it as installing software by copying files manually.

+2️⃣ helm install — the packaged way (what you did second) You installed one chart that bundles everything:

+helm install hospital ./hospital-chart
+Characteristics:

+📦 All YAML files are bundled into one chart (the hospital-chart folder) 🎛️ All settings live in ONE file — values.yaml (image, replicas, ports, etc.).
+The templates have no hardcoded values.
+🔧 To change something, you edit values.yaml only (or --set app.replicas=1) — no editing individual files ✅ It's a named release (hospital) — you can helm upgrade, helm rollback, helm uninstall as one unit 🔁 Versioned and repeatable
+Think of it as installing software with a proper installer/package manager (like apt or an .msi).

+Side-by-side
+kubectl apply	helm install
+Unit	Individual YAML files	One chart (package)
+Where settings live	Hardcoded in each YAML	Centralized in values.yaml Change a value	Edit raw YAML / sed	Edit values.yaml Upgrade	Re-apply files	helm upgrade
+Rollback	Manual	helm rollback (1 command)
+Uninstall	Delete each file	helm uninstall hospital Analogy	Copying files by hand	App installer / package manager Why your case study wants Helm
+Phase 9 says "No hardcoded values" and "reusable".
+That's exactly what Helm gives you — every configurable value is externalized to values.yaml. kubectl apply can't do that; the values are baked into the files.

+⚠️ That's also why you deleted the kubectl version first (kubectl delete -f ...) before helm install — otherwise both would try to manage the same Deployment/Service and clash.
+Only one should own them at a time.
+Now Helm owns them.

+In one line: kubectl apply = manually applying loose YAML files; helm install = installing one configurable, versioned, reusable package that produces the same Kubernetes objects.
+Helm is the production-grade approach your case study is grading on.

+Want to move on to Step 16 (Pull Request) next?

 Step 0 — Fix the replica count (do this first)
 Open hospital-chart/values.yaml on the VM: